 Let’s get the expensive bit out of the way first.
 Everything they need and a few they don’t.

-- Packed lunch box (if your little will be having a packed lunch).
-Mine will…he’s fussy.
+Packed lunch box (if your little will be having a packed lunch).
+Mine does…he’s fussy.
 Ugh!

-- Painting shirt – one of your other half’s old shirts are great.
+Painting shirt – some schools provide these so it’s probably not an essential unless it has been specified at your P1 induction meeting.
+One of your other half’s old shirts are great.
 They cover a whole lot more than the bought ones and the kids can get them on without getting their hair caught in the Velcro.

 Stuff you don’t really need.